Updated April 12, 2025

 Step 3: Assess and Analyze Vulnerabilities

-Next, the testers evaluate vulnerabilities in the IoT ecosystem, learned from the scan or via manual tactics.
-Analysis of these weaknesses is a crucial aspect of the pen test, which includes prioritization of the found issues.
+Next, the testers evaluate vulnerabilities in the IoT ecosystem learned from the scan or via manual tactics.
+Analysis of these weaknesses is a crucial aspect of the pen test, which includes prioritizing the found issues.
 The classification involves linking a threat source to a specific vulnerability.

 Step 4: Exploit Vulnerabilities

 Now that the testers have found and prioritized weaknesses, they’ll move to exploit them.
 They attempt to gain access to the IoT devices, using tools and techniques to create a breach.
-These can include injecting SQL, locating back doors, and other methods of attack.
+These can include injecting SQL, locating back doors, and other attack methods.

 Step 5: Expand the Foothold and Penetrate Deeper

 After initial access and review, ethical hackers will try to expand their foothold and probe further into the network.
-They will experiment with options when they are inside the network to gather more insights and may attempt to steal data or intercept communication or traffic.
+They will experiment with options inside the network to gather more insights and attempt to steal data or intercept communication or traffic.
 Testers gather more insights on the entire ecosystem.

 Step 6: Leave and Clean Up

-After exploiting and detecting as much as possible from the simulated attack, ethical hackers are ready to exit.
+Ethical hackers are ready to exit after exploiting and detecting as much as possible from the simulated attack.
 They’ll leave the IoT network and return it to its original state.

 Step 7: Deliver the Analysis and Remediation Report